 eXist-db is compatible with all recent versions of Linux, Mac OS X, and Windows.
 Out of the box, eXist-db requires at least 512 MB of RAM and about 200 MB of disk space.
 Administrative privileges are not required to install or run eXist-db, but certain installation procedures are not possible without administrative privileges.
 The critical requirement is that Java be installed.

 Note: eXist-db and Java

 eXist-db is built on Java, a free, cross-platform software development environment.
-Java comes in a number of versions, so it is important that you install the version that eXist-db requires: Java 6 or 7. eXist-db can run with both the Java "JRE" (Java Runtime Environment) and the "JDK" (Java Development Kit).
+Java comes in a number of versions, so it is important that you install the version that eXist-db requires: Java 7. eXist-db can run with both the Java "JRE" (Java Runtime Environment) and the "JDK" (Java Development Kit).
 The JRE is adequate for running eXist-db; you do not need the JDK unless you intend to compile eXist-db from its source code.
 For instructions about running Java on your operating system, see Oracle's Installing Java page.

 Linux users: Unfortunately, Oracle's own pages (such as the link above) focus on commercial Linux distributions.
 Users of other distributions are better served by distribution-specific instructions.
 Instructions that eXist-db users have found useful include: Amazon Linux, Ubuntu and Debian.

 Special note: In general it recommended to use the Oracle Java VM, this is the safest choice.
 The OpenJDK 7 is a good open source alternative for the Oracle JVM.

 Details of the Java VM can be obtained via the following command (two results displayed):

 java -version java version "1.7.0_55" Java(TM) SE Runtime Environment (build 1.7.0_55-b13) Java HotSpot(TM) 64-Bit Server VM (build 24.55-b03, mixed mode)